ReadyResponder/ReadyResponder/README.md

-# ReadyResponder
+## ReadyResponder

 #### Project Build Status: &nbsp; [![Build Status](https://api.travis-ci.org/ReadyResponder/ReadyResponder.svg?branch=development)](https://travis-ci.org/ReadyResponder/ReadyResponder)

-This application aids emergency management and other agencies in managing both their personnel and their equipment.
+### This application aids volunteer organizations to manage personnel, equipment and scheduling.

+The project was inspired by [Sandi Metz's call for programmers to aid their communities](https://www.youtube.com/watch?feature=player_detailpage&v=fhpT6Pc4AqM#t=1931) .
+This project in particular looks to lessons learned in response to emergencies that inspired the National ICS program.
+It has often been found that there is plentiful equipment and personnel, but not the organization to know what was available nor the ability to manage it.

+The goal of Ready Responder is to offer volunteer groups a program that allows them to track their resources and personnel, especially during emergencies or multi-day events.
+This application might be used by volunteer firefighters, auxiliary police, Medical Reserve Corp (MRC), CERT organizations, amateur radio operators (ARES/RACES), church based relief groups, shelter managers or even science-fiction conventions.

-Features:
+#### Current Features:

-* Web-based user interface
+* Web-based user interface, available from both desktop and mobile
 * Tracks complete data of personnel, including attendance, responsiveness and training
 * Tracks equipment, including serial numbers, sources, grants and service records

+#### Upcoming Features
 * Will produce QR Codes of people to allow easier addition into a cell phone
-* will produce qr code to allow people to sign up for events
+* Will produce QR code to allow people to sign up for events
-* Will contact members via email, SMS over email and VOIP to alert them
+* Will contact members via email, SMS and VOIP to alert them

-* Will capture availablity via VOIP IVR, SMS and email
+The program is currently in production, getting live feedback.

+## Contributing to Ready Responder
+We have a Slack channel at [readyresponder.slack.com](readyresponder.slack.com) to give help if you need it.

-## Getting Started
+### Getting Started

 This is a Rails project that is configured to run on Ruby 2, and on a Postgres database.
 So, the things you'll need to install before running ReadyResponder locally are Ruby, the `bundler` gem, and Postgres version 9.